I’ve been using Superlist for approximately four months now. In this blog post, I want to share my experience with the app.

 This is something I would love to see improved.

-โŒ Delete All Completed Tasks Of A List Link to heading
+โ Delete All Completed Tasks Of A List Link to heading

-It would be awesome to be able to delete all completed tasks from a list because sometimes lists get really messy over time.
 The groceries list is a great example of this because it often contains short-lived items that are entered quickly and checked off in a couple of days.
-The Hide completed tasks feature makes this invisible in many scenarios, but when I try to view completed tasks to maybe un-complete them again, things get very hard to use.

-It would be great to have a Delete completed tasks button next to Hide completed tasks to avoid having to delete all the tasks via the context menu of each task.
+to avoid having to delete all the tasks via the context menu of each task.

-๐Ÿ“‘ Show Tasks Of A Specific Label Link to heading
+๐ Show Tasks Of A Specific Label Link to heading

 Superlist already has labels and they are easy to use.
 But one feature I miss from Wunderlist is quick label-based filtering.